dstibbe/scalajs-workshop/README.md

 ### 7.1 - MdDialog

+**Purpose**

-Use mdDialog for popping up an add box.
+* Use mdDialog for popping up an add box.
 Requires a scala.js facade for mdDialog.

+**Continue on Exercise 5.B**

+We will use Angular material's mdDialog to create a popup for adding todos
+* Use the sources from **7.A**
+  1. Form the TodoController, just use the ```showDialog``` method
+  2. It provides a template, controller and scope for adding a todo.
+Only the template is complete
+* Fix the implementation for the mdDialog facade.
+* Implement the AddTodoController and AddTodoScope
+  1. When saving, call the TodoService add functionality and add it to the passed todos array
+* Register the controller.